fynnfluegge/rocketnotes/README.md

 - Run it 100% [locally with Docker](INSTALLATION.md#run-with-docker)
 - Host at [AWS](INSTALLATION.md#aws-hosting)
 - Check [contributing guide](CONTRIBUTING.md#contributing-guide) how to setup a local development environment
+  - If you are interested in contributing, go to (README.md#Contributing) section.

 ## ✨ Features